Tinto Brass: Avant-garde cinema

 In the 1960s and 1970s, Brass was considered a promising experimental and avant-garde director, and his debut film Who Works Is Lost got very favorable reviews after screening at Venice Film Festival 1963.
 In 1964, he was commissioned by Umberto Eco to create two short films experimenting with visual language for the 13th Triennale di Milano – Tempo Libero and Tempo Lavorativo.
 Throughout the 1960s and early 1970s, Brass directed films in many genres, including western (Yankee) and crime (Col cuore in gola), all using a very experimental editing- and camera-style.
-In 1968, Warner Bros. offered Brass the job of directing A Clockwork Orange, which did not happen due to scheduling conflicts.
+In 1968, Warner Bros. offered Brass the job of directing A Clockwork Orange, which did not happen due to scheduling conflicts, and eventually Stanley Kubrick was given the job.
 In an article about the filming of Dropout from 1970, he was called the "Antonioni of the 70s".
 His early period has been referred to as "rebellios [sic], anarchistic and experimental".

 L'urlo was shown in competition at Berlin Film Festival 1970.
 La Vacanza, starring Vanessa Redgrave and Franco Nero won the prize of the film critics for the best Italian film at 1971 Venice Film Festival.
 In 1972, Brass was a member of the jury at the 22nd Berlin International Film Festival.